Meeting Target 12 to support children

 • Victorian Aboriginal Child Care Agency

-The training aims to ensure service providers and workers are better able to deliver prevention and early intervention services that are culturally safe, responsive and trauma informed.
+The training will lead to improved prevention and early intervention services that are culturally safe, responsive and trauma informed.

 The program will run until 30 June 2025.